lauvinfox/lauvinfox/README.md

 - 👋 Hi, I’m @lauvinfox
 - 👀 I’m interested in Back-End Development and Data Science
 - 🌱 I’m currently learning Machine Learning
-- 📫 You can reach me at @postfoxes twitter or @miftahilman_ instagram
+- 📫 @postfoxes on twitter or @miftahilman_ on instagram

 <!---
 lauvinfox/lauvinfox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.